 Leverage Social Proof Without Overthinking It

-Testimonials, quick case snippets, even short quotes can make a difference.
-People trust people.
+Testimonials, quick case snippets, and even short quotes can all make a difference because people trust people.

 Even a short story about how a service helped someone can do more than a long sales pitch.